 Already growing a lot of our own food, and interested in small scale sustainable growing, we started into the world of growing "organic" apples.
-Since then, with a lot of reading, seminars, apple grower meetings, conversations with other growers, pruning, thinning, bug identification, spraying, pruning and more thinning, we are now starting to get good crops of apples from the orchard once again, and are able to offer them for sale.
-And with 20+ year history in home-brewing and fermenting hard cider, and an interest in selling it, we don’t need to have the best looking apples if a lot of them are going into to the tank.
-This takes a lot of pressure of as far as worrying about whether the fruit is good enough looking.
+Since then, with a lot of reading, seminars, apple grower meetings, conversations with other growers, pruning, thinning, bug identification, spraying, pruning and more thinning, we are getting good crops of apples from the orchard once again, and are able to offer them for sale.
+And with a 20+ year history in home-brewing and fermenting hard cider, and an interest in selling it, we don’t need to have the best looking apples if a lot of them are going into to the tank.
+This takes a lot of pressure off as far as worrying about whether the fruit is good enough looking.

 At this point the future of the orchard looks good.
 We have taken out many diseased and damaged trees.
 In 2007 we started adding more new trees to balance out the types of apples we will have during the season, for fresh eating and for making hard cider.